anharmonic/anharmonic.github.io/thermal2-manual.md

 3.
 4.
 ```
 Undocumented: using a negative or zero value for the smearing.
 This features can change at any time in the future, possibly to become a proper input variables.
-A negative value of the smearing can activate a few "hidden" features of the d3_lw.x code.
+A negative value of the smearing can activate a few "hidden" features of the d3\_lw.x code.
 In particular, when doing a "lw full" or "final state" calculation, setting the smearing to zero will use the static formula for the linewidth, where the energy denominators are just ω1+ω2 and  ω1-ω2, the latter becomes a derivative (of the Bose-Einstein distribution) when the modes 2 and 3 are degenerate.
 A negative value of sigma, will also use the static limit but with a regularization of the denominator.
 The static limit is not currently implemented for the spectral function, and it does not make sense for the "lw imag" calculation.

 ### ISOTOPES
 After this card the code will read the information about the isotopic composition of all elements present in the calculation.
-This list will only be read if “isotopic_disorder” is set to true in the namelist.
+This list will only be read if "isotopic\_disorder" is set to true in the namelist.
 Note that specifying the isotopes is not necessary, if this card is omitted the natural isotopic concentration will be used.

 Each element, identified by its name, must appear in the same order as in the file of the force constants.
 The isotopic composition can be specified in several different ways.